-On top of all the other things you need to do, now you need to find the time to create epic posts.
+On top of all the other things you need to do, now you must find the time to create epic posts.

 These types of posts often take several hours to create.
-If you’re a small business owner, you have a ton of other things on your plate demanding your attention: customer service, product creation and improvement, social media, and other forms of marketing.
+If you’re a small business owner, you have many other things on your plate demanding your attention: customer service, product creation and improvement, social media, and other forms of marketing.

-Most of those 70% of marketers don’t even produce epic content.
+Most of those marketers don’t even produce epic content.
 And yet, they’re spending even more time on it.
 Why?
 Because it’s still working for them.

 Over time, their results will diminish, and they will decide to either give up or up their content game.

-I hope you’re ahead of the curve and are already creating next level content.
+We hope you’re ahead of the curve and are already creating next-level content.

 But that leaves you with the time and resources issues.
 It’s hard to continually devote 20+ hours a week to creating content.

 But there are a few ways to lessen the extent of this problem.